cs1302uga/cs1302-ce08/README.md

 **CHECKPOINT**

-   1. For those of you who have _Great Expectations_, impress your friends with the quote from the beginning of Chapter 4 seen at the top of this exercise.
+   1. For those of you who have read _Great Expectations_, impress your friends with the quote from the beginning of Chapter 4 seen at the top of this exercise.
 In those two sentences, Dickens provides the framework for the entire narrative:

       > I fully expected __GREAT EXPECTATION__.
       > But not only was there no __GREAT EXPECTATION__, but no __DISCUSSION OCCURED RELATED TO WHY I HAD THE GREAT EXPECTATION__.

-   1. Whether we wanted it or not, we've stepped into a war with the Cabal on Mars.
+   1. Also, the provenance of Pip's inheritance is a core question in the book's narrative, up until the very end.
+Whether we wanted it or not, we've stepped into a war with the Cabal on Mars.
       So let's get to taking out their command, one by one.
 Valus Ta'aurc.
 From what I can gather he commands the Siege Dancers from an Imperial Land Tank outside of Rubicon.
 He's well protected, but with the right team, we can punch through those defenses, take this beast out, and break their grip on Freehold.

 **NOT A CHECKPOINT**